We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 It's important to remember that OSHA standard 1910.1200, Hazard Communication Standard (HCS), only covers response to incidental hazardous substance spills that:

-Cooking pan on fire
+Stove with cooking pan on fire

 Emergency action plan (EAP) procedures apply only to a controllable release.

-• are limited in quantity, exposure potential and toxicity
+• Are limited in quantity, exposure potential and toxicity

-• present only minor safety and health hazards to the immediate work area,
+• Present only minor safety and health hazards to the immediate work area

-• do not have the potential for becoming an emergency.
+• Do not have the potential for becoming an emergency

 Training for responding to incidental spills is covered under the Hazard Communication Standard (HCS) and includes spill cleanup procedures and the use of appropriate PPE.